shoeb370/computer_vision_1/README.md

 The HOG algorithm computes the occurrences of gradient orientation in localized portions of the image.

 34. Program to built HOG

+- LBP: Local binary patterns

+35. LBP Image and Histogram Calculation and Comparison with Original Image

+## Feature Selection

+Feature selection is the process of selecting variables or attributes that are relevant and useful in model training.
+This is a process of eliminating unnecessary or irrelevant features and selecting a subset of features that are strong contributors to the learning of the model.

+Feature Extraction - Process of cfeatin Feature Feature Selection - Process of removing unecessary feature

+### Filter Method